Faber & Faber: Faber Digital

 Faber Digital was launched in 2009.
 It has published a number of book-related apps for the iPhone and the iPad, including Malcolm Tucker: The Missing Phone (which was nominated for a BAFTA award), QI: Quite Interesting, Harry Hill's Joke Book, and The Waste Land for iPad app.
 The Waste Land for iPad app was Faber's second collaboration with Touch Press, following the Solar System for iPad, which won the Futurebook Award for Digital innovation at the Book Industry Awards in 2011.
 In 2013, in partnership with Bloomsbury Publishing plc, Faber Digital launched Drama Online, a subscription-based digital content platform for libraries, educators, students, and researchers.

 Faber Factory

-Faber (in partnership with the Perseus Books Group in the US) introduced The Faber Factory in 2011, a digitisation service.
-In 2015 Faber announced its closure.
+Faber introduced Faber Factory in 2011, an eBook conversion and digitisation service.
+Faber Factory won the Services to Independent Publishers Award at the IPG Awards in 2013 and 2015.

 Location

 The firm's original location was its Georgian offices at 24 Russell Square, in Bloomsbury, London.
 Faber later moved to 3 Queen Square, London, and on 19 January 2009 the firm moved to Bloomsbury House, 74–77 Great Russell Street, London.
+The company relocated to The Bindery, Hatton Garden, London in 2023.